27 Nov Women’s Maker Movement

 I’ve never made jewellery before.
 I was surprised I could make a brooch so quickly!

-Women’s Maker Movement in Birmingham is a three year programme of craft and enterprise activities involving women facing economic and social challenges.
+Women’s Maker Movement in Birmingham is a two year programme of craft and enterprise activities involving women facing economic and social challenges.
 Working with 90 women across three community organisations.

 Over a series of workshops women are making their own jewellery collection exploring identity and place.
 These creative workshops are led by Shelanu: Women’s Craft Collective.